-Live chat are one of the most underestimated tool in terms of email management?
+Live chat widgets are one of the most underestimated tools in terms of email management.

 Now you're wondering why live chat has an impact on email management.

-Thanks to a chat widget, you can decrease the total amount of email that you receive everyday.
+Thanks to a website chat widget, you can decrease the total amount of emails that you receive every day.
 That's the trick!